connxio/docs/docs/integrations/rules.md

 ## Datatypes

-Rules supports datatypes such as numbers, strings and boolean values.
+Rules supports datatypes such as numbers, strings, boolean and null values.

 ### Strings